-In terms of supporting our learning-centered environment, the department needs District or grant help in renewing or purchasing software licenses; replacing carpet, desks, and chairs in labs and classrooms; purchasing textbooks the Tutorial Centers and for the CDCP program; and producing flyers and other materials for outreach.
+In terms of supporting our learning-centered environment, the department needs District or grant help in renewing or purchasing software licenses; replacing carpet, desks, and chairs in labs and classrooms; purchasing textbooks for the Tutorial Centers and the CDCP program; and producing flyers and other materials for outreach.

-More importantly is the need for funds to pay our adjunct faculty to participate in department projects (uch as software evaluation and training) staff development for curriculum development, and conferences, which have greatly enhanced faculty and staff innovation.
+More importantly is the need for funds to pay our adjunct faculty to participate in department projects (such as software evaluation and training), staff development for curriculum development, and conferences, which have greatly enhanced faculty and staff innovation.
+This is especially important since Jan.
+2018, when AB 705 became law, necessitating a whole-sale overhaul of our math and English pathway courses.